h2oai/h2o-2/h2o-docs/source/tutorial/gbmgrid.rst

 #.
 On the  "Request Parse" page that appears, check the "header" checkbox if the first row of the data set is a header.
 No other changes are required.

 #.
-Click Submit.
-Parsing data into H2O generates a .hex key of the form  "data name.hex"
+Click **Submit**.
+Parsing data into H2O generates a .hex key with the format  "data name.hex"
    Parsing data should look similar to this:

 .. image:: PCAparse.png